Repotting My Large Hoya Topiary

 Most Hoyas, aka Wax Plants, are epiphytic and love a rich mix with excellent drainage.
 All the mixes and amendments listed below are organic.
 You can see the portions I used in the video.

 Potting Soil.
-I’m partial to Happy Frog because of its high quality ingredients.
+I’m partial to Ocean Forest because of its high-quality ingredients.
+It’s a soilless mix & is enriched with lots of good stuff but also drains well.
 It’s great for container planting, including houseplants.

 Compost.
 I used Tank’s local compost.
 Give Dr. Earth’s a try if you can’t find any where you live.
 Both enrich the soil naturally.